 - Protect Traders: Shield investors like you from fraud, manipulation, and unethical broker practices.

-- Ensure Market Integrity: Maintain stability, transparency, and fairness in the Forex market, the world’s largest financial market with a daily trading volume exceeding $6 trillion, according to the Bank for International Settlements (BIS).
+- Ensure Market Integrity: Maintain stability, transparency, and fairness in the Forex market, the world’s largest financial market with a daily trading volume reaching $9.6 trillion, according to the 2025 Triennial Central Bank Survey by the Bank for International Settlements (BIS).

 - Safeguard Client Funds: Mandate that brokers keep trader deposits in segregated accounts, separate from the company’s operational funds.
 This protects your money if the broker becomes insolvent.